morphean-sa/bitbucket-cascade-merge/README.md

 # Bitbucket Cascade Merge

-Bitbucket Cascade Merge is a service used to automatically cascade changes after a pull request has been successfully merged.
+Bitbucket Cascade Merge is a service used to automatically cascade changes after a pull request has been successfully merged (fulfilled).
 This feature has not been ported to Bitbucket Cloud.

 You can show you interest and vote for this feature :
 [BCLOUD-14286](https://jira.atlassian.com/browse/BCLOUD-14286)